jackwatk/Hide-And-Find/README.md

 ```
 Computer Player.js
 ```
-ComputerPlayer(canvasElement, x, speed) {
+ComputerPlayer(canvasElement, speed) {
+	function randomiseStartLocation(
 	This.x // to be randomised
-	This.y // to be randomised
+	This.y // to be randomised)
 	This.size //same as player
 	This.canvasElement
 	This.ctx